facelessuser/pymdown-extensions/docs/extensions/critic.md

 | block   | Applied to critic HTML tags that are detected as surrounding a block region. |
 | comment | A CriticMarkup comment. |

-This is the CSS used for this page.
+Here is some example CSS you can use for rendering the visualization.

 ```css
 /* Critic Markup */